3DEMISH/3D-EMISH/code version 1.1/readme.txt

 Developed by Blazej Ruszczycki, 2019, e-mail:b.ruszczycki@nencki.gov.pl

-Codes are compressed and packaged with zip file format.
+Codes are compressed and packaged with zip file format, and split the file with 25Mb size using linux split commend.
+After download four files (scripts_for_emish.zipaa, scripts_for_emish.zipab, scripts_for_emish.zipac, scripts_for_emish.zipad), please use the following linux commend to merge: "cat scripts_for_emish.zip* > scripts_for_emish.zip".
+Then, uncompress the zip file.